PAGE LAST UPDATED: August 11, 2021

 Coronavirus Disease 2019 (COVID-19) Local Updates

 The City of Campbell continues to work closely with our partnering agencies to monitor how the novel coronavirus is impacting our communities.
-We are attentive to the information provided by the U.S. Centers for Disease Control (CDC) and reviewing guidance provided by the County’s Public Health Department.

 Where there are differences between the local Health Officer’s order and the State’s order, everyone must follow the stricter restrictions.

 These measures have been put in place to proactively help slow the spread of COVID-19.